nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 03 - General-Purpose Utilities.markdown

 ##

-10. A machine can be identified by checking its hostname by executing the command line:
+10. By identifying the machine by determining its hostname obtained from executing the command line:

 	`uname -n`